30 Reasons Why People Don’t Buy From Your Website11 Min Read

 On the other hand, rewarding a first time customer with a voucher for 10% their next order will incentivize them to return and buy from you again.

 18. Product-Market Misfit

 Poor Ecommerce websites also tend to offer an ineffectual product-market fit and unobtrusive value proposition.
-Instead of catering a certain market niche or customer class, these websites run wild in business model and act volatile in value proposition.
+Instead of catering to a certain market niche or customer class, these websites run wild in the business model and act volatile in the value proposition.